nathaliejanep/ShedHOTEL/README.md

 This project is built for Shed.
 HOTEL and its restaurant - Caffé Goomah.
 The website has been designed with simplicity and ease-of-use in mind.
 Providing visitors with all the information they need in just a few clicks to plan a fantastic stay or visit.
 We hope that visitors will find the website to be a warm and exciting platform that makes them feel at home and eager to book their next trip.

-- Site will be deployed offically when all the content such as copywriting and images are available.
+Site will be deployed offically when all the content such as copywriting and images are available.\
+Meanwhile the site is deployed on Netlify: [Shed Hotel Test Website](https://shedhotel-test.netlify.app/)

 ## Tech Stack
 - React
 - Javascript
 - Sass
+- GoDaddy
+- Netlify (Until offical deployment)

 ## Packages
 - jest